SEMRUSH is a free/paid SEO tool by which you can check all SEO performance of your blog.

-If your blog is not getting the organic traffic, then check out these steps and follow it.
+If your blog is not getting the organic traffic, then check out these steps and follow them.
 Your organic traffic will defiantly increase.

 In this post, I came with the new trick to find out all the organic keywords present in your written post(must be indexed on Google).
 Now you will think that how this will help you?

-As you know that SEMRUSH keyword research tool (you can use the premium version freely for 15 days) but you can take lots of advantage of it.
+As you know the SEMRUSH keyword research tool (you can use the premium version freely for 15 days) but you can take lots of advantage of it.